-When the license should be retrieved from a dedicated license server, it must configured in the VizrtLicensing Service (see Client Configuration) or the CodeMeter WebAdmin.
+When the license should be retrieved from a dedicated license server, it must configured in the VizrtLicensing Service (see the Installation section of the Viz Licensing Administrator Guide) or the CodeMeter WebAdmin.

-Please refer to the Viz Licensing User Guide for further detailed information.
+Please refer to the Viz Licensing Administrator Guide for further detailed information.

-- There is an auto discovery if no license server is configured in the server search list of CodeMeter,. - On network disconnect and reconnect it may happen that a license is checked out twice.
-In this case it must be released manually on the CodeMeter service on the license server or the license server can be restarted.
+- There is an auto discovery if no license server is configured in the server search list of CodeMeter. - On network disconnect and reconnect, it may happen that a license is checked out twice.
+In this case, it must be released manually on the CodeMeter service on the license server or the license server can be restarted.

-2.5.2 Key features and workflow of the new licensing system
+2.5.2 Key Features and Workflow of the New Licensing System

 - VALID/Sentinel/Hardlock Dongle is still working without any changes.
-The license system to run on can be configured. - · Dongle less operation on the clients with monitoring and logging capabilities. - Grace periods for allocated licenses to avoid immediate expiration on short network interruptions. - · Configurable WIBU license container location (local, network).
+The license system to run on can be configured. - Dongle-less operation on the clients with monitoring and logging capabilities. - Grace periods for allocated licenses to avoid immediate expiration on short network interruptions. - · Configurable WIBU license container location (local, network).

-2.5.3 Notable limitations and known issues
+2.5.3 Notable Limitations and Known Issues

 - · Only one license system can be used (VALID/Sentinel/Hardlock or WIBU/CodeMeter). - Uninstall any CodeMeter Runtime prior.
-And afterwards install the Virtual Studio and the newer CodeMeter Runtime. - \cdot By default the older Dongle licensing system is used when no configuration exists. - Extension of a VALID/Sentinel/Hardlock license requires to restart TrackingHub.
+And afterwards install the Virtual Studio and the newer CodeMeter Runtime. - By default, the older Dongle licensing system is used when no configuration exists. - Extension of a VALID/Sentinel/Hardlock license requires to restart Tracking Hub.

-2.5.4 Basic setup
+2.5.4 Basic Setup